 Is Joker the King of Comedy?

 No, he’s the Clown Prince of Crime!
 Still, there’s reason to ask.
 After all, Robert De Niro is appearing in JOKER as a talk show host, and that detail makes it immediately reminiscent of Martin Scorsese’s THE KING OF COMEDY (above).
 In the 1982 film, De Niro plays a wannabe stand-up comedian who kidnaps a talk show host, played by Jerry Lewis, as a way to break into show business.

 Reports have said that Todd Phillips based the JOKER script in part on THE KING OF COMEDY, while also drawing inspiration from another one of Scorsese’s most beloved classics, TAXI DRIVER, and the fan-favorite comic “Batman: The Killing Joke,” written by Alan Moore.
 In that limited series, the man who becomes Joker is an engineer who quits his job to become a stand-up comedian, and then agrees to help some criminals in order to make money.
 But that plan goes horribly wrong.

 Part of the way JOKER reflects the Scorsese films is the setting.
 JOKER takes place in 1981, which puts it far away from all of the other recent DC movies.
 The era also gives Todd Phillips the chance to play with scenes that are visually similar to those Martin Scorsese movies.
-The Gotham City in this movie will probably be grimy and dirty and dangerous.
+The Gotham City in this movie will be grimy and dirty and dangerous, similar to the way New York City is portrayed in TAXI DRIVER.

 The Joker Cast

 The most notable JOKER cast member is the star himself, Joaquin Phoenix.
 While the actor played a major role in GLADIATOR almost 20 years ago, he’s not typically found in blockbusters or comic book movies.
-But he actually had ideas about just this sort of comic book movie a few years ago.
-Phoenix told Collider in 2018,
+That being said, there were discussions about him being in the running to play Doctor Strange in the Marvel Cinematic Universe a few years back, and going through that process may have opened him up to doing something comic-based.

 In addition to Phoenix and Robert De Niro, the JOKER cast also features Zazie Beetz of DEADPOOL 2 (above) as Sophie Dumond, a single mother and neighbor of Arthur’s.